-\textbf{Summary:} The rest of this paper is as follows: in Section \ref{sec:modelassump}, we will present our model and assumptions, as well as a permutation model that we believe may be of broader interest.
+\textbf{Summary:} The rest of this paper is as follows: in Section \ref{sec:modelassump}, we will present our model and assumptions.
 In Section \ref{sec:related}, we discuss the connection of our paper to related work, including the extensive literature on herding and the Pandora's Box problem.
 Next, Section \ref{sec:optstrat} analyzes the optimal strategy that a firm navigating a ranking might take: should she pick the first busy candidate, the first free candidate, or some other candidate entirely?
-In Section \ref{sec:welfare} we study notions of social welfare, like how frequently firms preferentially select job candidates who are already employed (potentially modeling unemployment discrimination) or avoid doing so (potentially modeling collusion in job hiring).
+In Section \ref{sec:welfare} we analyze phenomena related to welfare, like how frequently firms preferentially select job candidates who are already employed (potentially modeling unemployment discrimination) or avoid doing so (potentially modeling collusion in job hiring).
 We also analyze how often firms select the top ranked candidate, a measure of how incentive compatible the ranking is with potential implications for the welfare of the company creating the ranking tool.
 Throughout, we consider how increasing the accuracy of the ranking tool can affect the strategy, welfare, and fairness results in previous sections.
-Surprisingly, we show that increased accuracy can \emph{reduce} measures of social welfare.
+Surprisingly, we show that increased accuracy can cause \emph{negative} outcomes.
 In Section \ref{sec:beyondsuperstar} we discuss extensions of our model and in Section \ref{sec:discuss} we conclude by discussing implications of our results.
 All proofs are deferred to the appendix.